Backooo/spotify_data_analysis/README.md

 ## Overview

-This project aims at analyzing data from the Spotify API to visualize your own custom Spotify Wrapped that can be accessed any time of the year.
+This project aims at analyzing data from the Spotify API to visualize your own custom Spotify Wrapped that can be accessed any time of the year

 ## Key Features
 - Visualization of top artists, songs, and genres over chosen time period